epreviati/IbanLib/README.md

 The library was thought for a fully personalization of the user, defining all the interfaces in a separated project that could be used alone.
 For this reason, all the classes of the library does not depends from any other component but just from the interfaces.
 In this way all the default objects that are provided are fully configurable simply configuring the IoC container choosed.

-Fully countries supported in the version 1.0.0:
+Countries supported in the version 1.0.0:
 * AD - Andorra,
 * AE - United Arab Emirates,
 * AL - Albania,